A new era of UK freight: Electrifying road transport

 The Einride grid represents a long-term concept that will unlock a resilient and cost-effective way to transport goods across the country.
 With the digital, all-electric, and autonomous movement of goods, Einride enables unprecedented efficiency while reducing emissions.

 The grid concept is a highly scalable solution that will become more cost-effective over time as transport volumes increase, due to features such as fleet optimisation, tractor swapping, and battery management optimisation.
-Scaling of the grid will be supported by algorithmic optimisation provided by Einride Saga to reach high cargo volumes per shipment and high hardware utilisation.
+Scaling of the grid will be supported by algorithmic optimisation provided by the freight platform to reach high cargo volumes per shipment and high hardware utilisation.
 Einride also plans to introduce human-led autonomous technologies to the grid, taking a stepwise approach.
 Through autonomous operations, wherein remote operators will play a key role, Einride will be able to further optimise the total cost of ownership (TCO) of the transportation network.

 “Through the grid, Einride plans to establish a vast network of partners, bringing shippers, operators, service partners and charging infrastructure together, taking British freight operations to the next level,” says Robert Ziegler, General Manager Europe at Einride.
 “Unlike other freight providers, Einride takes overall responsibility for all logistical touchpoints.”